-Microsoft OneDrive storage is provisioned on a per user basis and is designed to serve the needs of individual users.
+Microsoft OneDrive storage is provided on a per user basis and is designed to serve the needs of individual users.
 Microsoft OneDrive is not intended for storage of data other than an individual user’s work files and does not include system back-ups, departmental and organizational wide data.

 SharePoint or Teams are the Microsoft solutions for these more advanced content, collaboration, storage and file management needs.
 Both SharePoint and Teams provide communications and intranet functionality for your team or organization.

-Key Feature of OneDrive
+Key Features of OneDrive

-- Manage your files – Microsoft OneDrive allows you to choose which documents you wish to sync.
+Microsoft OneDrive allows you to choose which documents you wish to sync.
 This allows you to easily pick up on another device, in another location, just where you left off.
 Meaning you always edit the latest version of your file.

-- Work on the go – Microsoft OneDrive allows you to easily create, edit, share and co-author documents from your phone or tablet – using Office 365 mobile apps for Windows, iOS and Android.
+Microsoft OneDrive allows you to easily create, edit, share and co-author documents from your phone or tablet – using Office 365 mobile apps for Windows, iOS and Android.

-- Anytime access – Open your Office 365 apps from any browser to create documents, and even edit simultaneously with others.
+Open your Office 365 apps from any browser to create documents, and even edit simultaneously with others.
 Your work can be set to auto save to Microsoft OneDrive.

-- Any device – Use Microsoft OneDrive on your Android or Apple phone, your Mac OS, Android or Windows tablet, laptop or workstation.
+Use Microsoft OneDrive on your Android or Apple phone, your Mac OS, Android or Windows tablet, laptop or workstation.